Bowling alley: Modern day

+The number of U.S. bowling centers has declined significantly, though not as steeply as the decline in league bowlers.

+To attract patrons in a period of declining league participation, many bowling centers offer "cosmic bowling" and diverse entertainment.

+In 2023, the USBC began certifying string pinsetters, which are being installed in a growing number of bowling centers because of their reduced cost and maintenance requirements.

 Bowling alleys contain long and narrow synthetic or wooden lanes.
 The number of lanes inside a bowling alley is variable.
 The Inazawa Grand Bowl in Japan is the largest bowling alley in the world, with 116 lanes.

-Human pinsetters were used at bowling alleys to set up the pins, but modern ten-pin bowling alleys have automatic mechanical pinsetters.
+Human pinsetters were used at bowling alleys to set up the pins, but modern ten-pin bowling alleys have automatic mechanical or string pinsetters.

+In 2023, the USBC certified string pinsetters (SPs) without any score adjustment compared to mechanical freefall pinsetters (FFPs), while acknowledging that bowlers have slightly lower averages when using SPs.
+String pinsetters are less expensive and easier to maintain, motivating bowling centers to phase them in.

 Each lane has an overhead monitor/television screen to display bowling scores and a seating area and tables for dining and socializing.

 With a decades-long decline in league participation, modern bowling alleys usually offer other games (often billiard tables, darts and arcade games) and may serve food or beverages, usually via vending machines or an integrated bar or restaurant.
 Pro shops and party rooms are common.